Adam Chrzan, Attorney At Law

 Surprising number of teens think driving high is legal – and safe

-On behalf of Adam Chrzan, Attorney At Law | Jan 29, 2018 | Traffic and Driver's License Issues
+On Behalf of | Jan 29, 2018 | Traffic and Driver's License Issues |

 A recent survey by Liberty Mutual Insurance and Students Against Destructive Decisions (SADD) revealed some unexpected information about people’s perceptions of driving under the influence of marijuana.
 Fully one third of teen surveyed said they thought driving while high was legal in states where marijuana itself is legal for recreational use.
 Remarkably, 27 percent of parents surveyed thought the same thing.